Esteban Saveljich

-Esteban Ariel Saveljich (Естебан Савељић; born 20 May 1991) is a professional footballer who plays as a centre-back for Spanish club Rayo Vallecano.
-Born in Argentina, he represents the Montenegro national team at international level.
+Esteban Ariel Saveljich (Естебан Савељић; born 20 May 1991) is a professional footballer who plays as a centre-back for Primera Federación club Murcia.
+Born in Argentina, he represents Montenegro at international level.

 Club career

 Born in Tandil, Buenos Aires Province, Argentina, Saveljich joined Racing Club's youth setup in 2006, aged 15.
 On 23 June 2012, he made his first team – and Primera División – debut, in a 2–1 away loss against Vélez Sársfield.

 Saveljich scored his first professional goal on 1 April 2014, in a 3–3 home draw against Estudiantes.
 He was also a part of the squad which was crowned champions in that year, but as a backup.

-In January 2015 Saveljich was loaned to fellow top tier club Defensa y Justicia, until the end of the year.
+In January 2015 Saveljich was loaned to fellow top-tier club Defensa y Justicia, until the end of the year.
 He appeared in 24 matches, scoring once, as his side avoided relegation.

 On 24 January 2016, Saveljich moved abroad, signing a six-month loan deal with Segunda División side UD Almería.
 On 18 August, he signed a permanent four-year deal with fellow league team Levante UD.

 On 4 August 2017, after contributing sporadically to the Valencian club's promotion to La Liga, Saveljich was loaned to Albacete Balompié in the second level, for one year.
 On 31 August 2018, he returned to Almería on loan for the 2018–19 campaign.

 On 26 July 2019, Saveljich agreed to a permanent four-year deal with Rayo Vallecano, freshly relegated to the second division.
+On 1 September 2023, he joined Burgos CF in the second division on a one-year contract.

+On 22 August 2024, Saveljich signed with Real Murcia in the third tier.